torrust/torrust-tracker/README.md

 ./torrust-tracker -c configuration.toml
 ```

+4. Add your tracker announce url as follows:
+`udp://localhost:6969` or `udp://{external_url}:6969`.
+Make sure to port forward the udp port.

 ## Contributing
 Please report any bugs you find to our issue tracker.
 Ideas and feature requests are welcome as well!
 Any pull request targeting existing issues would be very much appreciated.